Generalized period-index problem with an application to quadratic forms

 We now prove a proposition below which helps us in splitting ramification of a finite collection of cohomology classes in a controlled manner.
-The idea of the proof is well known and is a minor adaptation of one of Gabber's fix to Saltman's original argument.
-(See the review of Colliot-Thelene in Zentralblatt MATH of \cite{S97}).
-For a normal crossing divisor on a regular surface, one can find three functions which at every point on the divisor, locally describe the divisor as the zero locus of (appropriate combinations of) any two of those functions.
+The idea of the proof is well known and is a minor adaptation of one of Gabber's fix to Saltman's original argument. (see the review of Colliot-Th\'el\`ene in zbMATH of \cite{S97}).
+For a normal crossing divisor on a regular surface, one can find at most three functions which at every point on the divisor, locally describe it as the zero locus of (appropriate combinations of) any two of those functions.
 This helps us in splitting the ramification of a finite collection of Brauer classes in a controlled way.
 We give a proof below for completeness.
 Lemma \cite[Lemma 2.4.8]{AAIKL17} provides a wider generalization of this idea to any quasi-projective regular scheme of dimension $d \geq 2$.